byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - **Release:** Once the required number of threads have called `wait()`, the barrier is "broken," and all waiting threads are released simultaneously (or as close to simultaneously as the operating system scheduler allows).
 - **Reset:** After being broken, some barrier implementations can be reset for reuse.
 Python's `threading.Barrier` can be reused.

-#### Barrier Example
+### Barrier Example

 In this Python example, it is very important that the value of the barrier be a factor of the number of threads.
-For example, you can have a barrier of 3 and 9 threads.
+For example, you can have a barrier of 3 and 9 threads, but **not** a barrier of 4 and 9 threads.
+Also, a barrier of value 1 serves no purpose.

 ```python
 import threading